 What is subconjunctival hemorrhage?

 A subconjunctival hemorrhage (SCH) is caused by a broken blood vessel in the eye.
 This common, ordinarily harmless condition occurs when a blood vessel just below the eye’s surface (also called the conjunctiva) ruptures and bleeds.
-Since the conjunctiva can’t absorb blood quickly, blood gets trapped within, turning portions of the typically white sclera a bright red.
+If the conjunctiva can’t absorb blood quickly, blood gets trapped within, turning portions of the typically white sclera a bright red.
 In some instances, the entire sclera of the eye with an SCH may appear red.

 An SCH can be caused by several things and usually resolves itself within about one to three weeks without any treatment.
 Although an SCH can be embarrassing, most people find that it does not leave behind any apparent, lasting damage.